Business People Behaving badly; why more executives need to take lessons from Miss Manners

 and it would take two weeks.
 Two weeks later, she called back and said her boss

-If you see yourself in any of these examples, it’s time to
+you see yourself in any of these examples, it’s time to get introspective and

-get introspective and put the human factor back in the way you lead, do
+put the human factor back in the way you lead, do business and build

-business and build relationships.
+relationships.
 There are different ways to lead.
-If you want
+If you want to create dynamic

 Simma Lieberman